superkabuki/cronic/README.md

 # cronic auto-renew for certbot
 ![image](https://github.com/user-attachments/assets/2f166692-ec92-44e3-a3f9-be44d415a24b)

-### Let me state emphatically***, I am a HUGE fan of certbot.
+###  I am a HUGE fan of certbot.
-> I have always had a problem with companies charging hundreds of dollars for certs, and I used to self sign certs for my mail servers, and that huge pain in the ass.
+> I have always had a problem with companies charging hundreds of dollars for certs, and I used to self sign certs for my mail servers, and that is a huge pain in the ass.
 My only issue is that I often forget to renew my certs in a timely manner.
 I've been using this for a couple of years and haven't even thought about my certs until just recently when I deployed a new OpenBSD mail server, I ran certbot got my cert, ran cronic and set a cron job, and I'm done.
 <br>

-_***I can't believe I spelled emphatically correctly, on the first try._

 ### certbot says: